RAINet-Lab/SYMBXRL/README.md

     note={{Available online: }\url{https://github.com/RAINet-Lab/symbxrl}}
 }
 ```
-Refer [Manuscript-details](./Manuscript-details) for the complete paper and further details.

 This paper introduces SYMBXRL, a novel technique for Explainable Reinforcement Learning (XRL) that synthesizes human-interpretable explanations for Deep Reinforcement Learning (DRL) agents operating in mobile network environments.
 SYMBXRL leverages symbolic AI, specifically First-Order Logic (FOL), to generate explanations that describe key concepts, relationships, and the decision-making process of DRL agents through intuitive symbols and rules.
 This approach offers more comprehensible descriptions of agent behavior compared to existing XRL methods.